erdeneryesil/NeuralNetworkCore/NeuralNetworkMnist/README.md

 Testing is completed.
 It failed to predict 390 out of 10000 samples.
 Success rate is 96.1%.

-## Running the Artificial Neural Network
+## Running The Artificial Neural Network

 <p align="center">
 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/b496db27-cd87-4a89-9e82-7c9da6f4a453" width="800"/>